 For the active among you: The hiking trail is not very difficult, a guide is not required.
 It starts in the wonderful Parque location, to the right of the Plage Café.
 The trails wind through the evergreen Tijuca National Park over a distance of around 2.5 kilometers and 700 meters in altitude.
 Neither the distance nor the altitude is the challenge, but the tropical temperatures and conditions, especially when it comes to air humidity.
 For a partly steep path you should plan around 1 1/2 hours.

-You can easily book tickets in advance online on the official website.
+You can easily book tickets online in advance.

 The landmark of Rio is – what a surprise (!) – there is a very large crowd all day, which is why it is advisable to leave as early as possible.

 Everyone knows the statue from pictures or from television, but really standing in front of the 38 meter high Cristo with his arms spread out is really deeply impressive.
 The view is also impressive: in all directions, over the Guanabara Bay, Sugar Loaf Mountain, the beaches Copacabana and Ipanema, the financial towers of the center, the Lagoa Rodrigo de Freitas and much more.